At the Grassroots

 Light spirited and hard working, he is the one who leads Bambusa harvest hikes.

-An artist in his own right, his bamboo skill is reflected in his home’s interiors.
+An artist in his own right, his bamboo skill is reflected in his home’s interiors and garden fences.

-One of the youngest Kannadi paaya weaver.
+One of the youngest Kannadi paaya weavers.
 Charming and grounded.

 Is a sharp learner and has a way of doing things with creativity and finesse.